DrEmbryo/LSA/README.md

 # Methods
-All methods works exactly like array methods but with localStorage
+All methods works exactly like array methods but with localStorage & sessionStorage.
 ## setArray method
 `setArray('key', array);`